GUMBridge: a Corpus for Varieties of Bridging Anaphora: Resource Description

 \section{Resource Description}

-GUMBridge is a new resource for varieties of bridging anaphora, constructed on top of a portion of the existing GUM corpus.
-The bridging annotations for GUMBridge v1 are released with this paper under the Creative Commons Attribution (CC BY-NC-SA) version 4.0 license\footnote{Anonymized}.
-GUMBridge contains 2,268 instances of bridging over 127k tokens, corresponding to 17.1 instances per 1k tokens.
+GUMBridge is a new resource for varieties of bridging anaphora, constructed on top of the existing GUM corpus.
+The bridging annotations for GUMBridge v1 are released with this paper under the Creative Commons Attribution (CC BY-NC-SA) version 4.0 license via our GitHub repository.\footnote{https://github.com/lauren-lizzy-levine/gumbridge} GUMBridge contains 5,698 instances of bridging over 291k tokens, corresponding to 19.6 instances per 1k tokens.
 As we can see in Table~\ref{tab:corpora_stats}, after ISNotes, this the highest overall coverage of the resources discussed.
-GUMBridge follows the train/dev/test splits established by GUM v11, including all of the documents in GUM dev and test, and a portion of the documents in GUM train.
-Although we do not leverage our splits for model training in this paper, we provide official, genre balanced splits in order to promote consistency in future work\footnote{\citet{kobayashi-ng-2020-bridging} note that when bridging resources lack official splits (like ISNotes and BASHI), evaluation is done using k-fold cross-validation, which hinders direct comparison of results.}.
-The size of the splits in terms tokens and bridging instances is shown in Table~\ref{tab:corpora_stats}.
+GUMBridge follows the train/dev/test/test2 splits established by GUM v12.
+Although we do not leverage our splits for model training in this paper, we provide official, genre balanced splits in order to promote consistency in future work.\footnote{\citet{kobayashi-ng-2020-bridging} note that when bridging resources lack official splits (like ISNotes and BASHI), evaluation is done using k-fold cross-validation, which hinders direct comparison of results.} The size of the splits in terms of tokens and bridging instances is shown in Table~\ref{tab:corpora_stats}.

 As previously noted, GUMBridge aims to unite desirable aspects of existing bridging resources: like ISNotes and BASHI, we take an information status informed approach to identifying instances of bridging, and like ARRAU, we provide subtype annotations for each instance of bridging, which allows for the analysis of different varieties of bridging anaphora.
-In the following subsections, we give details on GUMBridge's information status based annotation procedures for train/dev/test and its subcategorization schema for varieties of bridging.
+In the following subsections, we give details on GUMBridge's information status based annotation procedures for train/dev/test/test2 and its subcategorization schema for varieties of bridging.